 General.
-Our core business is acquiring and leasing commercial aircraft and aircraft engines and related aircraft equipment pursuant to operating leases, and the selective sale of such engines, all of which we sometimes refer to as "equipment."
-As of December 31, 2017, all of our leases were operating leases.
-As of December 31, 2017, we had 80 lessees in 43 countries.
+Our core business is acquiring and leasing commercial aircraft and aircraft engines and related aircraft equipment pursuant to operating leases, all of which we sometimes refer to as "equipment."
+As of December 31, 2018, all of our leases were operating leases.
+As of December 31, 2018, we had 81 lessees in 47 countries.
 Our portfolio is continually changing due to acquisitions and sales.
-As of December 31, 2017, our lease portfolio consisted of 225 engines and related equipment, 16 aircraft and 7 other leased parts and equipment with an aggregate net book value of \$1,342.6 million.
-As of December 31, 2017, we also managed 437 engines and related equipment on behalf of other parties.
+As of December 31, 2018, our lease portfolio consisted of 244 engines, 17 aircraft and 10 other leased parts and equipment with an aggregate net book value of \$1,673.1 million.
+As of December 31, 2018, we also managed 440 engines and related equipment on behalf of other parties.